 Address: Biskopsgatan 375105, Uppsala

-6 The Linnaeus Museum (Linnémuseet)
+6. The Linnaeus Museum (Linnémuseet)

 Throughout the house are exhibitions dedicated to Linnaeus' scientific achievements as well as personal belongings, mementos, furniture, and household items gathered over a lifetime.
 Run since 1937 by the Linnaeus Society, this is a wonderfully maintained shrine to Linnaeus, his life, and the extraordinary time of enlightenment and discovery in which he lived.
 Make sure to leave time for a stroll through the magnificent gardens.

 Address: Svartbäcksgatan 27, 75145, Uppsala

 Take a stroll through the trees; settle in for a picnic; stop to admire the magnificent flowers, which bloom through spring and summer; or preferably do all three.
-In the midst of a lily pond is the 'Island of Bliss' (Lycksalighetens ö) where visitors can take the weight off and admire the replica of botanist Carl Linnaeus' work table and chair.
-There's plenty for families to enjoy such as a playground, summer café, and open-air theater.
+In the midst of a lily pond is the "Island of Bliss" (Lycksalighetens ö), where visitors can take the weight off and admire the replica of botanist Carl Linnaeus' work table and chair.
+There's plenty for families to enjoy, such as a playground, summer café, and open-air theater.

-8 Uppland County Museum (Upplandsmuseet)
+9. Uppland County Museum (Upplandsmuseet)

-Housed in an old mill and dating from the 1760s, Uppland County Museum gives the visitor insights into the culture, craftsmanship, and history that shaped this unique part of Sweden.
-The mill is also famous having featured in the 1982 Ingmar Bergman movie Fanny and Alexander.
+Housed in an old mill and dating from the 1760s, Uppland County Museum (Upplandsmuseet) provides insights into the culture, craftsmanship, and history that shaped this unique part of Sweden.
+The mill is also famous for being featured in the 1982 Ingmar Bergman movie Fanny and Alexander.